AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 Etta and Claribel Cone at the beach in Scheveningen, Holland, c.
 August 27–30, 1903.
 Claribel Cone and Etta Cone Papers, Box 27, Folder 1, CG.11.

 Dr. Claribel and Miss Etta Cone’s extraordinary bequest of 3,000 objects is formally accessioned by the Museum.
 When Claribel died in 1929, she bequeathed her collection to her younger sister Etta, suggesting that it be given to the BMA “if the spirit of appreciation for modern art in Baltimore should improve.”
-In addition to more than 600 works by Henri Matisse and masterpieces by Paul Cézanne, Pablo Picasso, and Vincent van Gogh, The Cone Collection includes paintings; sculptures; more than 1,000 prints and drawings and illustrated books; a large group of textiles; jewelry, furniture, and other decorative arts; African art; Japanese prints; antique ivories and bronzes; and the sisters’ personal library and archives.
+In addition to more than 600 works by Henri Matisse and masterpieces by Paul Cézanne, Pablo Picasso, and Vincent van Gogh, the Cone Collection includes paintings; sculptures; more than 1,000 prints and drawings and illustrated books; a large group of textiles; jewelry, furniture, and other decorative arts; African art; Japanese prints; antique ivories and bronzes; and the sisters’ personal library and archives.
 Etta also gave funds to build a new wing to house the collection.

 The Saidie A. May Young People’s Art Center.
 Buildings and Grounds Photograph Collection, Box 3, Folder 43, PC_BG_03_43_003.
 1951: Buildings and Grounds Photograph Collection, Box 2, Folder 14, PC_BG_02_14_004.

 The Saidie A. May Young People’s Art Center opens.
-The center made the BMA one of the first museums in the country to have a large space—with galleries, classrooms, art studios, and an auditorium—dedicated to children’s education.
+The center makes the BMA one of the first museums in the country to have a large space—with galleries, classrooms, art studios, and an auditorium—dedicated to children’s education.
 May’s 1951 bequest would include nearly 400 paintings, sculptures, ceramics, textiles, furniture, and decorative art objects from many periods and many lands, but her focus on 20th-century European masters remained.

 1951